patrickkunka/mixitup/docs/api-methods.md

 .mixItUp('isMixing')
 ```

-This is method returns a boolean and is used to find out if a filter, sort, or layoutChange operation is in progress.
+This is method returns a boolean and is used to find out if a filter, sort, or changeLayout operation is in progress.
 It can be useful for custom user-interfaces where queuing is not enabled.

 ```
 if(!$('#Container').mixItUp('isMixing')){